 But which one?

 A blogger friend recommended the Starwood Hotels card.
-But of course I have to over-research everything, so I went over to the credit card widget on Mom’s site, which has a credit card widget, to compare travel cards.
+But of course I have to over-research everything, so I went and compared hotel cards.

 At first glance, the Starwood card looked pretty unimpressive compared to the others.
 It only offered 25,000 bonus points, compared to Hilton’s 80,000 and IHG’s 60,000.